-We will use three (3) case studies and one (1) simulation in the course.
-All the case studies will be loaded on Brightspace.
+We will use four (4) case studies in the course and one (1) simulation in the course.
+All four case studies are uploaded on Brightspace.
 There are also instructions in Ares, tagged 'Simulation Instructions' that students can follow to create a free Harvard Business Student Account.
-Please prepare the case studies and basics of concepts for the simulation before the session in which they are to be discussed.
+Please prepare the case studies and basic concepts for the simulation exercise before the session in which they are to be discussed.